namur1408/Course-Management-Platform/README.md

 # Django Courses Project

-A simple Django web application that manages courses and members.
+A Django web application designed for managing courses, teachers, and user interactions.
-Users can register, log in, and enroll in available courses.
+The platform allows users to register, authenticate, enroll in courses, leave comments, and interact with dynamic course content.
+The project demonstrates practical implementation of Django basics, advanced features, and backend architecture patterns.

 ## Installation